juank-pa/JKLocalNotifications-ANE/README.md

 repository provided samples or for your own projects.

 ## Samples
-Originally I placed a sample for FlashBuilders as well as for Flash Professional (now Animate).
+Originally I placed a sample for FlashBuilder as well as for Flash Professional (now Animate).
 Because I am now a huge fan of command-line workflows I no longer support these editors.
 I left the samples in there but further support for them will definitively will depend on the collaborators.

-The only supported sample right now it the one at `samples/plain_as`.
+The only supported sample right now is the one at `samples/plain_as`.
 This is a command-line based simple project.
 The sample contains a single `Sample.as` file a custom sound `fx05.caf` a test cetificate and some shell scripts.